Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 5. Click **Create**

-### Task 2: Point Traffic Manager to External / Internet Load Balancer
+### Task 2: Point traffic manager to external / internet load balancer

 1. Click on **Resource groups**, select the **OptimizedTFRG** resource group, and click on the **Traffic Manager** that was just created